 - Arrange a Secret Santa

-- Make a home-made gift or Christmas ornament (there’s so many great ideas on Pinterest, including bush ornaments)
+- Make a home-made gift or Christmas ornament (there are so many great ideas on Pinterest, including bush ornaments)

 - Bake something yummy for everyone